Vaent/supermarket-checkout/README.md

 #### public add(char scannedItem) : int

-- if this transaction is closed, throw a checked exception
+- if this transaction is closed, throw a runtime exception
-- if the stored pricingScheme does not contain a definition for scannedItem, throw a checked exception
+- if the stored pricingScheme does not contain a definition for scannedItem, throw a runtime exception
 - get current quantity (if any) of scannedItem from stored TransactionStatus
 - increment quantity
 - put new quantity of scannedItem in stored Map